Reporting Sinks

 Built-In Vendor Sinks

-LoadStrike includes first-party reporting sinks for InfluxDB, TimescaleDB, Grafana Loki, Datadog, Splunk HEC, and OTEL Collector.
-All built-in sinks publish LoadStrike reporting events plus metric projections, including realtime scenario stats, custom metrics, final run summaries, final metric snapshots, status-code rows, threshold outcomes, and final plugin-table rows such as failed-response and correlation summaries.
-Final sink export also carries started/completed timestamps plus run-result artifact metadata such as report files, disabled sink names, and sink error counts.
-Datadog sends both log and metrics intake, Splunk sends HEC event envelopes for both log and metric data, OTEL Collector sends OTLP/HTTP logs and metrics, and the storage-backed sinks write the same reporting events and metric projections into their native backends.
+LoadStrike ships first-party sinks for InfluxDB, TimescaleDB, Grafana Loki, Datadog, Splunk HEC, and OTEL Collector.
+These sinks publish LoadStrike reporting events plus metric projections, including realtime scenario stats, custom metrics, final run summaries, final metric snapshots, status-code rows, threshold outcomes, and final plugin-table rows such as failed-response and correlation summaries.
+Final export also includes started and completed timestamps plus run-result metadata such as report files, disabled sink names, and sink error counts.
+Datadog sends both log and metric intake, Splunk sends HEC event envelopes for both, OTEL Collector sends OTLP/HTTP logs and metrics, and the storage-backed sinks write the same reporting events and metric projections into their native backends.

 Configuration Model